samyilin/dotfiles/README.md

 in a Docker environment.

 What is a dotfile?
 By tradition, on Unix systems (Linux, BSDs, Mac, etc.) configurations per application are stored in user's home directory and typically started with a ".", which operating systems set these as hidden by convention.
 If you use ls in your home directory, you won't see these files unless you use flags that would show hidden files as well.
-Later on we started to have XDG Base Directory specification (more on this below), which mostly used "." at the beginning of the configuration files.
 So dotfiles are user customization per application for Unix users.

 ## Why?